 But have you ever wondered why are iPhones so expensive?
 This article will break down why you pay so much for an iPhone.

-The Cupertino, California-based company has recently hit another historic milestone when they became the first U.S. company with $1 Trillion Market capitalization.
-With the continuous increase of the iPhone price, Apple could potentially reach $2 Trillion Market cap in the near future.
+The Cupertino, California-based company has recently hit another historic milestone when they became the first U.S. company with a $1 Trillion Market capitalization.
+With the continuous increase of the iPhone price, Apple could potentially reach a $2 Trillion Market cap in the near future.

 The company has sold more than one billion iPhones, which makes the iPhone the most popular gadget on earth.
 Thanks to its exorbitant price, each quarter iPhone sales contribute largely to the company’s revenue.